Book – 10 Minutes Mindfulness, 71 Habits for Living in the Present Moment (Review)

 - Take few deep breath before you start driving, avoid putting on radio and put phone on silent.

 - Drive within the speed limit.

 - Be more observant of your surroundings without judging.

-- Being grateful for having automobile and makes it commute more feasible.
+- Be grateful for having automobile, as it makes commute more feasible.

 2) Focus on Your Work Purpose –

-This can be one really effective habit we can develop.
+- This one can be effective habit to develop.
 Before starting the work, take a moment and think of the purpose of your work.
 It does include providing for family and paying bills.

 - This in a way can lead us to being grateful and may help us counter-attack all the negativity we face at work.

 PART V – Afternoon Mindfulness Habits

 1) Practice “Slow Work” –

 - When we are too focused on outcome and jump from one to another activity we lose sight of process and love of process, enjoying process can be, as satisfying some time even more than the outcome.

-Slowing down at work helps in falling in love with process, and as we start noticing the process journey and end result becomes much more adored.
+- Slowing down at work helps in falling in love with process, and as we start noticing the process journey, end result becomes much more adored.

-5 ways of slowing down at work and make best of process and result.
+Five ways of slowing down at work and make best of process.